Loss of Sight & Eye Injury Solicitors — Scotland

 As with all personal injury claims, the eye injury compensation you could receive on your sight loss claim can vary.
 Here’s what affects your claim:

 • Type of injury: Even minor eye injuries, such as scratches or temporary vision impairment, may result in smaller settlements.
-Severe eye injuries, such as total blindness, can lead to higher compensation.
+More serious injuries, particularly those involving permanent visual impairment or loss of sight, generally attract higher levels of compensation.

 • Long-term effects: Claims may cover ongoing medical treatment, specialist care and support for adapting to life with reduced vision.
 Losing sight in one eye may affect your ability to drive safely and return to certain jobs.